-\$\int{279}\$.
-Any traveling preacher who wilfully neglects or refuses to do the work assigned him by his annual conference, except in case of sickness or other unavoidable circumstances, shall be brought, by the district elder, or the superintendent, before a committee of three ministers and three laymen, which shall have power to suspend him from all the functions of a preacher, until the ensuing session of the annual conference, with which the final determination of the case shall rest, and which shall have power to render the suspension final.
+¶ 160.
+Any traveling preacher who wilfully neglects or refuses to do the work assigned him by his annual conference, except in case of sickness or other unavoidable circumstances, shall be brought, by the district elder, or the bishop, before a committee of three ministers and three laymen, which shall have power to suspend him from all the functions of a preacher, until the ensuing session of the annual conference, with which the final determination of the case shall rest, and which shall have power to render the suspension fina? ¶ 161.
+If a charge of immorality or of unchristian conduct is brought against a traveling preacher in the interval of the annual conferences, the district elder shall call a committee of not less than three nor more than six traveling preachers, and an equal number of laymen, which shall have power to suspend until the next session of the annual conference, with which shall rest the decision of the case.